Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Architecture

 \section{Architecture}

-We propose a decentralized task allocation method that allows the MRS to operate collaboratively to localize initially unknown targets in a locally observable environment.
+In this section, we describe our decentralized task allocation model that allows the Multi-Robot System (MRS) to operate collaboratively to localize initially unknown targets in a locally observable environment.

-As shown in Figure \ref{fig:method}, our method consists of three parts: First, there is a \textbf{heterogeneity-aware observation preprocessing} where each agent creates feature maps based on its observation and mobility.
-This local information is broadcasted to all neighbors within the communication range.
-Next, we proposed \textbf{\method} or \textbf{G}raph \textbf{A}ttention \textbf{T}ask \textbf{A}llocato\textbf{R}, where each agent broadcasts its information to other robots within its communication range and upon receiving collaborative data from other agents, the information is aggregated, integrating the environmental observations of other agents and their preferences.
-Finally, each agent determines its target in the form of x-y coordinates based on the aggregated information.
-In what follows, we explain each of these stages at length.
+As shown in Figure \ref{fig:method}, our method consists of two parts: The first component is the ``heterogeneity-aware observation preprocessing," wherein each robot builds feature maps based on its observation and mobility.
+This local information is broadcast to all neighbors within the communication range.
+The second component is the graph neural operator based ``\method" or \textbf{G}raph \textbf{A}ttention \textbf{T}ask \textbf{A}llocato\textbf{R}, which uses a radius graph to aggregate information from all the robots inside the neighborhood radius and capture long-range information through the v-cycle algorithm, with linear complexity.
+This aggregated information is used to assign targets to each of the robots in the environment.
+The following subsections discuss the two components in detail.